PayPal Fees in 2026: Checkout, Goods & Services, Invoices, and Fixed Fees

 - Fixed fees can make low-ticket products much more expensive than the headline percentage suggests.

-- International commercial transactions add another percentage layer.
+- International commercial transactions add another percentage layer, and currency conversion adds a hidden spread.

 - Reverse invoice math helps freelancers and sellers preserve a target net amount.